5 authoring tool examples to help you make the best choice

 Content authoring tools come in all shapes and sizes.
 Some are simple, some complex, some are even included with learning management systems!
-What it really boils down to when choosing an authoring tool is the type of elearning you want to create, what your learners are expecting and the team behind it.
+What it really boils down to when choosing an authoring tool is the type of corporate elearning experience you want to create, what your learners are expecting and the team behind it.

-The authoring software you choose now will likely affect your learning content in the long run.
+The authoring software you choose now will likely affect your workplace learning content in the long run.
 With that in mind, there are some key questions you should be asking yourself:

 - Do I need SCORM output, xAPI and/or online releases?